Level III NICU at Memorial Hermann Southwest

 A premature infant on a ventilator is a common sight in most NICU's across the country.
 However, having to receive support by ventilator is stressful to the infant and can be damaging to the upper airway.
 The goal of our respiratory team is to support our infants in the least invasive manner and in a manner that supports them to an earlier discharge and hopefully fewer discharges on supplemental oxygen.

-The NICU at Memorial Hermann Southwest is one of the only NICUs in Houston that uses Bubble Continuous Positive Airway Pressure (BCPAP).
+The NICU at Memorial Hermann Southwest is one of the first NICUs in Houston to use Bubble Continuous Positive Airway Pressure (BCPAP).
 Through our healthcare team's research, persistence and desire to deliver quality care to our tiny patients and to their families, instituting BCPAP has created a better experience and outcome for our Very Low Birth Weight (VLBW) infants.
 This is evidenced by our lower Chronic Lung Disease (CLD) and Retinopathy of Prematurity (ROP) rates.